 Take a peek at some of our favorite gardens; as you can see they vary greatly in size and style.
 Inspired?
 Get in touch via email@example.com, we are happy to customize a garden plan to suit your needs.

 Mandolin Aegean Bistro kitchen garden

 Mandolin Aegean Bistro, a gem of a restaurant located in Buena Vista Historic District, just north of the Design District, has had a large in ground kitchen garden on their premises since 2013.
-Three years ago we took over the maintenance and care for the garden and used owner Anastasia's grandmothers backyard garden in Greece as inspiration for the design.
+Four years ago we took over the maintenance and care for the garden and used owner Anastasia's grandmothers backyard garden in Greece as inspiration for the design.
 Like in a traditional small farm crops are planted in the ground and organized in neat rows separated by pathways traversed by chef and child alike.
-Traditional Greek and Turkish greens fill the gardens tidy rows; heirloom dandelion greens, swiss chard, frisee, escarole, parlsey, lettuce, and kale.
-Fresh mediterranean herbs such as dill, parsley, oregano, za'atar, purslane and mint are harvested daily from the garden and used in daily specials.
+Traditional Greek and Turkish herbs fill the gardens tidy rows; dill, parsley, oregano, za'atar, true french sorrel, lemon verbena, thyme, rosemary, marjoram, chervil, purslane and mint are harvested fresh from the garden and used in daily specials.

 Wynwood Yard kitchen garden